Medical PhotographyGDPRData ProtectionPatient Privacy

 Step 2: Separate Clinical Communication from Personal Messaging

-Make this a written policy.
+Write this down.
 Train your team.
 Set the expectation from day one that WhatsApp is for personal communication and the clinical platform is for patient data.

 Step 3: Share with Context, Not Just Images